-- 1) Primrose Hill understands that frequent absence or lateness may be due to a pupil's medical condition and therefore will not penalize pupils for a poor attendance record where this is clearly the main cause. - 2) The school recognizes that absences due to health problems affect children's educational attainment, their social integration and their general well-being.
+- 1) Primrose Hill understands that frequent absence or lateness may be due to a pupil's medical condition and therefore will not penalise pupils for a poor attendance record where this is clearly the main cause. - 2) The School recognises that absences due to health problems affect children's educational attainment, their social integration and their general well-being.
 We therefore provide additional support for reintegration of children after a medical absence.
 Where such absences are regular, such special arrangements will be reflected in a child's IHP.
-The school will also provide home learning materials for any child who is absent for an extended period.
+The School will also provide home learning materials for any child who is absent for an extended period.
 The Local Authority is responsible for providing children with educational support if they are absent for 15 days or more.
+[See separate policy on Children who cannot attend school].